Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Introduction

 Motivated by matching problems in a large population, we would like to seek a continuous analog of these ideas, when the goods are divisible.
-The set $\mathcal{Z}$ is now no longer a set of unique products but of generic commodity types, and $ q\in \mathbb{R}^{\mathcal{Z}}$ is a bundle of commodity of various types with mass $q_{z}$ of commodity $z$.
-We assume that $c\left( q\right) $ is the cost to produce a bundle $q$, and we introduce the continuous analog of~( \ref{indivisible}), namely
+The set $\mathcal{Z}$ is now no longer a set of unique products but of generic commodity types, and $ q\in \mathbb{R}^{\mathcal{Z}}$ is a vector encoding the mass $q_{z}$ of each commodity $z$.
+We assume that $c\left( q\right) $ is the cost to produce a vector $q$, and we introduce the continuous analog of~( \ref{indivisible}), namely

-Note that by forcing $q_{z}\in \left\{ 0,1\right\} $, we would recover the indivisible case, as in~\citeasnoun{GUL1995}.
-The continuous analog of $R\left( p,B\right), $ the \emph{set of options}, that are not chosen as defined above is
+where $\bar{q}_z$ is the mass of available commodity of type $z$, which is the analog of $B$ in problem~\eqref{indivisible}; similarly, $q_z$ is the analog of $A$ in that problem.
+Note that by forcing $q_z$ and $\bar q_{z}\in \left\{ 0,1\right\} $ in problem~\eqref{divisible}, we would recover the indivisible case, as in~\citeasnoun{GUL1995}.
+The continuous analog of $R\left( p,B\right), $ the set of options that are not chosen as defined above is

 which is the vector of \emph{quantities} that are not chosen.